lakeshorecryotronics/python-driver/docs/installation.rst

 Python version
 --------------
-The Lake Shore Python driver is compatible with Python 3.x.
+The Lake Shore Python driver is compatible with Python 3.7 and above.

 Install the Lake Shore Python driver
 ------------------------------------